rrovetto/NASA-Spaceapps-2021-Challenge/README.md

 My contribution consisted of conceptual modeling, concept diagram/map creation, ontology development, and general team tasks.
 Team discussions were had, and I worked with another ontology developer.

+Given the volunteer nature of the activity, and while under need of opportunity, this repository is created in the hope of finding a work or study opportunity and thus may serve as a pointer from a resume.